 .

-A blog for fiction writers and impending writers.
+Rules-headerA blog for fiction writers and impending writers.
 An editor’s perspective.

-• Next post • Previous post • Index
+Next post • Previous post • Index

 sinking into that poor woman’s naked flesh.

 Show, don’t tell.
-Most writers are aware of the adage, and many are aware of the literology behind it.
-Yet some of us continue to persist in taking shortcuts that scrape the passion off our creative intentions.
+Most writers are at least vaguely aware of the adage.
+Yet some of us continue to persist in taking shortcuts that strip the passion from our creative intentions.

 However, since the phrase show, don’t tell is bandied about so often, it’s not always easy to glimpse that archetypal forest through the proverbial trees.
 Perhaps the time has come to dissect its meaning, splatter some metaphoric blood, and see what makes the damn thing tick.